GrahamBSereno/surfs_up/README.md

 # Surfs Up Challenge

 ## Purpose of the Surfs Up Challenge Analysis
 The goal is to provide insights on temperature data for the months of June and December in Oahu, Hawaii.
-This is to determine a surf and ice cream shop business is sustainable year-round.
+This is to determine if a surf and ice cream shop business is sustainable year-round.

 ## Results (3 Main Insights Gained):